 Vm=VratedVPmVPrated

-LIST OF HARDWIRED POINTS
+Not Used

 SEQUENCES OF OPERATIONS

 General

 These sequences are intended to be performance based.
 Implementations that provide the same functional result using different underlying detailed logic will be acceptable.

 The intention of these sequences is to specify the functional result of the programming logic.
 While all sequences are described using specific programming logic as a way to clearly document the resulting functionality, implementations using alternative logic that result in the same functional performance are acceptable.
 Verification of conformance to these sequences will eventually be through functional performance tests (FPTs) that demonstrate that the sequences were properly implemented, rather than verification of the detailed logic.
 FPTs for RP-1455 sequences are currently under development through RP-1746; they will be adapted to Guideline 36 sequences and issued as an appendix in a future addendum.